 A great way of seeing the baths is on a Roman Baths and City Walking tour where you get to visit some of the best sites in the city with a local guide.

 Take a stroll along Royal Crescent

 This is another classic Bath landmark, made up of a glorious curved terrace of Grade I listed houses.

-If you’re lucky the sun will be out and you can chill out on the inviting stretch of lawn just in front of the crescent.
+If you’re lucky the sun will be out and you can relax on the inviting stretch of lawn just in front of the crescent.
 This is a great picnic spot in the city.

 It’s not all Georgian architecture in Bath – the abbey is Victorian Gothic in style and seriously impressive.
 A place of worship has been stood here for over 1,200 years, so as you can imagine the atmosphere is something special.

 Admiring the Bath Abbey from ground level was awe-inspiring enough, but I do wish I’d done the tower tour.
 These only take 45-50 minutes and you get to see the ringing room, sit behind the clock face and much more.
 The views from the top are said to be the best in Bath.

 Only four bridges in the world are completely lined with shops on either side and this is one of them.
 Fellow architecture geeks like me will love it.

 It was built at the request of an ambitious and important man in Georgian Bath, William Johnstone Pulteney.
 He wanted this bridge to be a major talking point.
 Today, it’s a symbol of the city and photographed constantly, so I guess you could say he succeeded.